NSXC/NSXC/README.md

 -User must understand how to find vulnerable code
 -Using Chatgpt is not permited as proof yes we know if you used it -Stackoverflow is allowed
+-Must be able to understand a little bit of one of the follow verbal languages (French, Spanish, Russain, Arabic, chinese[Mandarin, Standard, Cantones])
 exceptions
--If the user has over 5 years of networking or cyber security can bypass proof of languages -Lang not allowed are luau that it
+-Must speak fluent English written and spoken it does not have to be your first language -If the user has over 5 years of networking or cyber security can bypass proof of languages -Lang not allowed are luau that it
 ```